LoggingNewMemory/Binus-LMS/README.md

 ### Why this happens:
 - Code signing certificates cost $100-400/year
 - As an open-source developer, I can't afford this
-- The warning disappears as more people download and use the app

 Support Me: <br />
 https://saweria.co/kanagawayamada (ID / PH) <br />